jinantonic/nasa-apod-project/README.md

 - Intro page that brings a mini universe to your screen
 - Browse NASA's Astronomy Picture of the Day (APOD)
 - Explore the APOD archive by date and media type
-- Save your favorite content to a dedicated favorites page
+- Save your favourite content to a dedicated favourites page
 - View and interact with your browsing history
 - Easily select and explore APODs using a date picker
 - Enjoy an interactive UI with filters, search, modals, loading and more
-- Error handling for failed API calls
+- Robust error handling for failed API calls
 - Responsive design that works seamlessly across devices
-- Global context for efficient state management (e.g., history and favorites)
+- Global context for efficient state management (e.g., history and favourites)
 <br /><br /><br />